GregmarC/spaceInfinityGame/README.md

 # spaceShooterGame
-space shooter game created with html, css, and javascript
+created with html, css, and javascript